 Welcome to Year 1

 On behalf of the team, I would like to welcome you to Year 1.
 Your child is now in Key Stage 1 and will learn through the National Curriculum for the next two years before moving into Key Stage 2 (Years 3, 4, 5 and 6).
 I am the KS1 Assistant Head and overall in charge of Key Stage 1 so please pop and say hello when you see me out in the playground in the morning.
-Miss Parker, Miss Wiseman and our teaching assistants are so excited to be teaching you this year at Middleton St Mary's!
+Miss Walls, Miss Wiseman and our teaching assistants are so excited to be teaching you this year at Middleton St Mary's!
 We know that you will love Year 1!

 Each day, children will have a Phonics, English, Maths and topic lesson and they will record in their own workbooks.
 Children will be given a reading book and reading diary for their book bag which they must return to school every day.